 - comfortable shirts.

 These are all the suggested items that you should bring.
 However, be sure to account for how long you’ll be touring and your touring location.
-Packing too many items of clothing is a great way to create an uncomfortable load which won’t make for an enjoyable ride.
+Packing too many items of clothing is a great way to create an uncomfortable load that won’t make for an enjoyable ride.

 How to choose what to take?

 To avoid this, think about what you utilized on your last trip and if you felt like you had too much or too little to gauge how much you should pack this time around.
 If this is your first time riding, chat with a fellow rider to see what quantity they recommend.

 A solid way to avoid packing clothing you might not need is to pack in outfits for your trip.
 Often, people get excited and want to bring as many pairs of this or that clothing item when they don’t actually need it.
 To avoid that, try to know and picture exactly when you’ll wear each item.
 If you don’t know that, then you probably don’t need it.

 That said, it’s important on an e-biking trip to have a couple extra of everything in case anything gets wet or dirty.
 You might need to wear something that isn’t in an “outfit.”

 Overall though, you just want to make sure you wear whatever you bring.
 When in doubt, just do a test ride with the amount of gear that you have and if you can’t make it more than a couple of miles with it then you have your answer.

 Gear and tools to take with you on an e-biking trip

 The gear and tools you bring on this e-biking trip will be essential in ensuring that you make it through without any major mishaps.
 This section is divided into two major categories: the gears/tools for you and the gears/tools for your bike.